Searching "learning activities for kids” on Pinterest is overwhelming.

 This is a free resource with over 35 activities for 1 year olds that I put together for my mailing list subscribers.
 To grab a copy, sign up for Happy Tot Shelf mailing list and receive this activity pack as a bonus.

-In addition, I shared many tips on how to set up activities for 1 year olds.
+In addition, I shared many tips on how to set up activities for 1 year olds in this article.

 Learning Activities for Toddlers (1 to 3 years old)